 Shocking, right?
 But once you know what to look for you can avoid the nasty stuff and go right for the good lubricant.

 As well as carefully considering the ingredients contained in your lubricant you need to take into account your personal preferences and think about what you want to use your lube for.
 You know what they say, different strokes for different folks.
-You may need to experiment a little to find out what works for you, but the experimenting can be loads of fun.
+You may need to experiment a little to find out what works for you, but at least the experimenting can be fun?

 There are three main kinds of lubricant, water-based, silicone-based and oil-based with pros and cons for each.

-Pros: they have a natural, wet non-sticky texture.
-They are also non-staining, easy to wash off, and safe to use with condoms, toys and dilators.
+Pros: A water-based lubricant has a natural, wet non-sticky texture.
+Water-based lubes are also non-staining, easy to wash off, and safe to use with condoms, toys and dilators.
+Our favorite water-based lube from Intimate Rose is silky smooth, non-sticky, and all natural.

-Cons: they absorb into the tissue so they’re not as long lasting as other types, and you can’t use them for water play.
+Cons: they absorb into the tissue so they’re not as long lasting as other types of vaginal lubricants, and you can’t use a water-based lube for water play.

-Pros: great for water play they have a smooth, slick, thick texture that doesn’t get sticky and provides long-lasting lubrication.
-They’re also safe to use with condoms.
+Pros: Silicone-based lubricants are great for water play; they have a smooth, slick, thick texture that doesn’t get sticky and provides long-lasting lubrication.
+They’re also safe to use with latex condoms.

-Cons: obviously they’re not ok to use if you have a silicone allergy, they’re not safe to use with silicone toys and dilators as it will cause them to dissolve.
-And they are not as easy to clean (you’re going to need soapy water to wash it away)
+Cons: obviously they’re not ok to use if you have a silicone allergy, they’re not safe to use with silicone sex toys and dilators as it will cause them to dissolve.
+And toys covered with silicone lubricant are not as easy to clean (you’re going to need soapy water to wash it away)

-Pros: these are the least likely to irritate vaginal or anal tissues and are great for water play because they repel water.
+Pros: Synthetic oil-based lubricants, like those made from mineral oil, or natural oil-based lubricants such as those made from coconut oil or aloe-based lubes, are the least likely to irritate vaginal or anal tissues and are great for water play because they repel water.

 Cons: you can’t use them with condoms because they can cause them to break, or silicone dilators as it may cause them to break down.
 Oil is also harder to clean off toys as it can leave an oily residue even after you clean it (and dirty toys are a breeding ground for bacteria).

 If you’re trying to have a baby, the best conditions for sperm survival are pH 7.2-8.5 and osmolality of 270-360 mOsm/kg.
-But really, there’s no evidence to suggest that couples using lubricant that is marketed as “sperm-friendly” have any better chance of falling pregnant.
+But really, there’s no evidence to suggest that couples using lubricant that is marketed as “sperm-friendly” have any better chance of becoming pregnant.
 That’s probably because women’s bodies are really good at adjusting the pH environment of the vagina during ovulation.
-The best thing you can do to support your body while you’re trying to conceive is to use a lubricant that is natural and vagina friendly at all stages of your cycle.
+The best thing you can do to support your body while you’re trying to conceive is to use natural lubes that are vagina friendly at all stages of your cycle.
 If you do want to use the sperm friendly lubricant make sure you change back to the vagina pH friendly lubes outside of your ovulation times.

 For oil-based lubricants vagina-friendly means they contain ingredients that are antibacterial, antimicrobial and have a low comedogenic rating.